’90 Day Fiancé’ Star Paola Mayfield Wears No Pants In 30 Degree Weather: ‘His View Vs My View’

 A fourth Instagrammer admired Russ and Paola as a couple.

 “Love that you are still together and doing fantastic.
 Love you as a couple.
-Looking fab,” they raved.
+Looking fab.”